-On each timetable change the infrastructure manager in conjunction with ACF and the concerned railway undertakings draws up a track occupation plan which is adapted when necessary.
+A track occupancy plan is drawn up in a non-discriminatory manner by the infrastructure manager.
+On each timetable change, the infrastructure manager draws up a track occupation plan which is adapted when necessary.
 To limit conflicts, it takes into account the scheduled length of the trains and the shunting movements inside the station.